Julianne Hough Just Chopped Her Hair Into The Cutest (& Shortest) Bob

 Advertisement

-From her past appearances, we know that Hough's hair was previously a true lob length, the ends hovering around her shoulders, even when styled with a flat-iron bends.
+From her past appearances, we know that Hough's hair was previously a true lob length, the ends hovering around her shoulders.
 Now polished and straight, the star's ends stop a clear two inches above her shoulders, which is to say, she's had a run-in with the scissors.

-Though Hough posted a cryptic Instagram before the AGT finale — where she was actually holding a pair of scissors to her hair — we know she didn't give herself a DIY trim.
-Though, according to her hairstylist Riawna Capri, the chop was an impulse decision.
-"Last minute we decided to cut her hair," says Capri.
-"It was actually backstage, in the AGT dressing room — blunt and sleek was our vision."

 Advertisement